BrianR309/csamp-3/README.md

 ## APCSA - FDR HS

 ### In this repository:
-  - My solutions to 2024 Free Respose Queestions
+  - My solutions to 2024 Free Response Queestions